-A. PHA Information.
-A.1 PHA Plan for Fiscal Ye The Five-Year Period of PHA Plan Submission Availability of Informa A PHA must identify the and proposed PHA Plan reasonably obtain additic submissions.
-At a minin office of the PHA.
-PHA each resident council a c Availability of Informa will commence on Frida on the plan (s) will be h Copies of the proposed 2 Name: Corpus Christi Housing Authority PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below.)
-PHA Program(s) in the Program(s) not in the No. of Units in Each Program Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia PH HCV Lead PHA: В. Plan Elements.
-Rec quired for all P HAs completing this form.
+Α. PHA Information.
+A.1 PHA Name:Corpus Christi Housing Authority PHA Consortia: (Check box if submitting a Joint PHA Plan and complete table below.)
+Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units i n Each Program HCV Lead PHA: В. Plan Elements.
+Red quired for all P HAs completing this form.